jacobvarner/hoops-jacobvarner/_posts/2020-8-20-sec-in-the-nba-draft-2000s-overview.md

 ![2009 NBA Draft selections from current SEC schools][image10]

-The SEC closed out the decade with six player selected where once again they all came from different schools.
+The SEC closed out the decade with six players selected where once again they all came from different schools.

 Just one of the players, DeMarre Carroll out of Missouri, was taken in the first round.